willclarkson/lsstScratchWIC/README.md

 **4. Running sims_maf and maf_contrib**

-* Go to a scratch location on your system
+* cd to some test directory on your system.

 * cp -p /path/to/maf_contrib/tutorials/Getting_MAF_Help.ipynb